KryptonPortugal/Krypton/Krypton/Content/Mathematics/Fundamental Mathematics/57 - Manifolds and cell complexes/An introduction to  smooth manifold theory via artificial neural networks.md

 where we use the notation convention $\partial_{j}= e_j$ for the basis vectors of the tangent space.

 ##### Remark
-We should think of the Levi-Civita $\nabla_{U} V$ connection as way to measure the variance of the vector field $V$ in the direction of the vector field $U$ which is itself another vector field.
+We should think of the Levi-Civita $\nabla_{U} V$ connection as way to measure the change of the vector field $V$ in the direction of the vector field $U$ which is itself another vector field.

 ## Submanifolds